-Archaeologists in Team Z began excavation of Block 3 Lot 4 Excavation Unit 12 in an attempt to identify the southern boundary of Feature 28.
-Unit 12 is situated south and adjacent to Unit 10.
+Archaeologists in Team Z began excavation of Block 3, Lot 4, Excavation Unit 12 in an attempt to identify the southern boundary of Feature 28.
+Unit 12 was situated south of and contiguous to Unit 10.
 The team excavated Level A1 as a 0.5 ft. arbitrary level.
-Level A1's average opening elevation is 766.140 ft. above median sea level (amsl) and the average closing elevation is 765.768 ft. amsl.
-Level A1 is a sod layer composed of loam.
+Level A1's average opening elevation was 766.140 ft. amsl and the average closing elevation was 765.768 ft. amsl.
+Level A1 was a sod layer composed of loam.
 Historic-period artifacts distributed throughout the layer include a knife blade, flat glass (n=180), vessel glass (n=35), stoneware (n=16), white ware (n=12), various other ceramics (n=87), metal (n=5), bricks, slag, and nails (n=77).
-The team excavated level A2 as a 0.5 ft. arbitrary level.
-The average opening elevation is 765.765 ft. amsl and the average closing elevation is 765.263 ft. amsl.
-Level A2 is a plow zone layer composed of loam.
-Artifacts recovered from level A2 included ceramics (n=106), stoneware (n=6), flat glass (n=235), vessel glass (n=67), bone, shell, slag, metal (n=4), bricks (n=3), nails (n=149), and a button.
+The team excavated Level A2 as a 0.5 ft. arbitrary level.
+The average opening elevation was 765.768 ft. amsl and the average closing elevation was 765.263 ft. amsl.
+Level A2 was a plow zone layer composed of loam.
+Artifacts recovered from level A2 included ceramics (n=106), stoneware (n=6), flat glass (n=235), vessel glass (n=67), bone, shell, slag, metal fragments (n=4), bricks (n=3), nails (n=149), and a button.
 Level A2 consisted of mostly smaller artifacts and no large pieces such as those associated with Feature 28.

-The change in soil characteristics allowed the archaeologist to transition the B levels.
-The team excavated level B1 as an arbitrary level of 0.5 ft.
-Level B1's average opening elevation is 765.203 ft. amsl and the average closing elevation is 764.867 ft. amsl.
-Level B1 is sub-plow zone composed loamy clay.
+The change in soil characteristics indicated the transition to the B levels.
+The team excavated Level B1 as an arbitrary level of 0.5 ft.
+Level B1's average opening elevation was 765.263 ft. amsl and the average closing elevation was 764.867 ft. amsl.
+Level B1 was the first level below the plow zone and consisted of a loamy clay.
 Artifacts recovered were vessel glass (n=10), flat glass (n=28), brick (n=6), mortar, nails (n=24), and ceramics (n=6).
-The majority of the artifacts recovered from level B1 were located in the upper portion of the layer.
-The lower portion of level B1 is nearly void of artifacts and none are found in the floor.
-Archaeologists excavated level B2 as an arbitrary level of 0.5 ft.
-Level B2's average opening elevation is 764.867 ft. amsl and the average closing elevation is 764.353 ft. amsl.
-Level B2 is sterile soil composed clay.
-Level B2 contained only 4 artifacts; 3 small pieces of brick and 1 sherd of flat glass.
-The artifacts in level B1 are assumed to have fallen from the excavation unit walls.
-Excavation Unit 12 was terminated due to the lack of artifacts in level B2.
+The majority of the artifacts recovered from Level B1 were located in the upper portion of the layer.
+The lower portion of Level B1 was nearly devoid of artifacts and none were found at the base of that level.
+Archaeologists excavated Level B2 as an arbitrary level of 0.5 ft.
+Level B2's average opening elevation was 764.867 ft. amsl and the average closing elevation was 764.353 ft. amsl.
+Level B2 was a sterile clay.
+Level B2 contained only 4 artifacts: 3 small pieces of brick and 1 fragment of flat glass.
+The artifacts in Level B1 are assumed to have fallen from the excavation unit walls.
+Excavation Unit 12 was terminated due to the relative paucity of artifacts in Level B2.

 Feature 28.
 Feature 28 was discovered while archaeologists searched for the source of geophysical Anomaly 51 (A51).
-Excavation Units 8, 10, and 12 were situated so that A51 could be bisected.
-The excavation team used soil test probes T5-1 through T5-7 in order to select the best location for these excavation units.
-The soil test probes were conducted every 2.5 feet on a north-south transect of A51.
-The archaeologists discovered artifacts in soil probes T5-3 through T5-6 at 1.5-18 feet in depth.
-The location of the probes marked the eastern edge of Unit 8, which was inserted at N10-15, E1-15.
-The location of Unit 8 would allow for the excavation unit to capture the suspected feature area as well as the area outside and not associated with the feature.
-As the archaeologists excavated Unit 8, the northwestern corner of the unit was sterile of historic period artifacts, providing the team with an outer border for Feature 28.
+Excavation Units 8, 10, and 12 had been situated so that A51 could be identified and the feature sampled.
+As the archaeologists excavated Unit 8, the northwestern corner of the unit was sterile of historic period artifacts, providing the team with an outer border for part of Feature 28.